 The AECW Directorate, DCS, G-1 manages the Army’s Expeditionary Civilian Program.
 The AECW Directorate is responsible for the readiness, training, mobilization, and reintegration of expeditionary civilians who deploy in support of military forces conducting Joint or U.S. Army-centric operations.

 The AECW Program trains, deploys, redeploys and reintegrates Army and Department of Defense expeditionary civilians.
-The program helps Combatant commanders remain mission ready, the program delivers skillsets that are often not readily available or fully resourced in their current organizations.
+The program helps Combatant commanders remain mission ready, and delivers skillsets that are often not readily available or fully resourced in their current organizations.

 Q1: Who can participate in the AECW program?